29 Meanings

 I see the shadows that we cast in the cold clean light

-Now my feet are gold and my heart is white
+I might fear I go and my heart is white

-And I'm racing out on the desert plains all night
+And I'm racing out on the desert plains all night.

 So some say love is a burning thing